CarrilloMario831/CarrilloMario831/README.md

 Hi!
-I am Mario Carrillo-Bello, a rising Senior at Columbia University's School of Engineering and Applied Science, where I am pursuing a degree in Computer Science.
+I am Mario Carrillo-Bello, a Senior at Columbia University's School of Engineering and Applied Science, where I am pursuing a degree in Computer Science.

 My specialization lies in low-level systems/hardware, security, and machine learning.